UltraLocked/UltraLocked/whitepaper.md

 - iOS system corruption affecting Keychain access
 - User forgetting both their main PIN and duress PIN

 **Error Handling in Cryptographic Operations:** The system implements robust error handling for cryptographic failures.
-If `SecKeyCreateRandomKey` fails during key generation, the system retries up to three times with increasing delays.
+If `SecKeyCreateRandomKey` fails during key generation, the system retries up to three times with brief delays between attempts.
 If ECDH key agreement fails during file operations, the system logs the error and prevents the file operation from proceeding, maintaining data integrity.
 Users are advised to maintain their own independent, secure backup strategies for truly critical information that must survive device loss.

 ---